da667/Autosuricata/readme.md

 These are the specs for the VM I used to test this script.
 As with most software, the more resources it has available, the better it will perform.
 Suricata has always been multi-threaded, so more CPU cores is never a bad thing.

-**OS Recommendations:** This script has been tested on Ubuntu 20.04 and 18.04.
+**OS Recommendations:** This script has been tested on Ubuntu 20.04 and above.
 If you want to use another Debian-based distro, be my guest. *However* that is entirely unsupported and untested.

 **Other Recommendations:**